Charles "Buddy" Rogers: Recognition

 For his contribution to the motion picture industry, Rogers has a star on the Hollywood Walk of Fame at 6135 Hollywood Blvd, which was dedicated on February 8, 1960.

 Respected by his peers for his work in film and for his humanitarianism, the Academy of Motion Picture Arts and Sciences honored Rogers in 1986 with The Jean Hersholt Humanitarian Award.

 A Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him in 1993.

 Personal life

 On June 24, 1937, Rogers became the third husband of silent film actress Mary Pickford.
 Their romance had begun in 1927, when they co-starred in My Best Girl, but the two kept their relationship hidden until Pickford's separation and 1936 divorce from Douglas Fairbanks.
-The couple adopted two children—Roxanne (born 1944, adopted in 1944) and Ronald Charles (born 1937, adopted in 1943)—and remained married for 42 years until Pickford's death in 1979.
+The couple adopted two children—Roxanne and Ronald—and remained married for 42 years until Pickford's death in 1979.

 In 1981, Rogers married real estate agent Beverly Ricono.

 Death

-Rogers died at his home in Rancho Mirage, California, on April 21, 1999, at the age of 94 of natural causes, and was interred at Forest Lawn Cemetery, Cathedral City, near Palm Springs.
+Rogers died at his home in Rancho Mirage, California, on April 21, 1999, at the age of 94.
+He was interred at Forest Lawn Cemetery, Cathedral City, near Palm Springs.